 Pair this with Corsair’s Slipstream wireless technology for zero latency, as well as up to 20 hours of battery life, and you see why the high price of the Virtuoso RGB still makes it a good proposition.

 SpecificationsAcoustic Design: Closed Back | Wireless: Yes | Weight: Unknown | Drivers: 50mm | Compatibility: Xbox Series X, Series S, Xbox One, PC, Mobile, Switch

 - Up to 20 hours of battery life

 - Excellent comfort

-Turtle Beach’s Stealth 700 Gen 2 is a gradual improvement over its predecessor, which makes it an only better choice for people who liked the first ones but wanted a slightly better audio quality.
-With excellent drivers and microphone, and great comfort, should you be taking a closer look at them?
+Turtle Beach’s Stealth 700 Gen 2 is a gradual improvement over its predecessor, which makes it the only better choice for people who liked the first ones but wanted a slightly better audio quality.
+With excellent drivers and microphones, and great comfort, should you be taking a closer look at them?

 The sound quality is pretty good, and you have Turtle Beach’s 50mm Nanoclear drivers and reconstructed acoustics.
 This gets you an immersive experience with a relaxed, well-balanced sound overall.
 The microphone is pretty good, too, and when you flip it up to mute it, it disappears in the earcup.

 Comfort levels are better than you’d think.
 There is more than ample padding on the earcups and headband, so the Stealth 700 is a great pick for extended gaming sessions.
 Oh, and did we mention you also get Bluetooth and over 20 hours of battery life?